-SONO 2041P: Clinical Practice of Sonography III: 2 credits
+Practice SONO 2041P: Clinical of Sonography III: 2 credits

 In this course, students will apply the principles of ethics, morals, values, and rights of the profession along with safety protocols.
-They will develop the skills necessary for interpreting a medical order and managing a patient's medical record.
-Likewise, they will demonstrate knowledge of anatomical structures and the necessary technical competencies to work as clinical sonographers in medical offices, hospitals, and diagnostic imaging centers.
+They will develop the skills necessary for interpreting a medical order and managing a patient's medical Likewise, they demonstrate record. will knowledge of anatomical structures and the necessary technical competencies to work as clinical sonographers in medical offices, hospitals, and diagnostic imaging centers.
 (Pre-requisite: SONO 2031P)